JereKuusela/valheim-dev/README.md

   - Target y coordinate is optional.
 If not given, teleports to the ground level.
   - For close teleports, you can put `true` at end of command to teleport instantly.
   - For longer teleports using fast teleport may cause issues because the world is not loaded yet.
-- `unbind [keycode] [amount=0] [silent]` allows specifying how many binds are removed.
-Also prints removed binds, unless the third parameter is given.
-  - `unbind wheel` removes all binds from the mouse wheel.
-  - `unbind wheel 0` removes all binds from the mouse wheel.
-  - `unbind wheel 1` removes the last bind from the mouse wheel.
-  - `unbind wheel 3` removes the last 3 binds from the mouse wheel.
 - `undo` reverts an action added to the undo/redo manager.
 - `wait [milliseconds]`delays the execution of the next commands.
 - `wind` prints the current wind strength.